descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `string` (required)

-// Specify the metadata URL when retrieving the connection details dynamically.
+The metadata URL when retrieving the connection details dynamically.